mmaku/Cpp_1/README.md

 Cpp_1
 =====

-First term of C++ course at Math Institute,  University of Wrocław
+Projects that I've done during first term of C++ course at Math Institute, University of Wrocław

 COURSE SYLLABUS  (in Polish)
 ===============